 In addition to the above detailed investigative dossiers, you can access a summary document (with links to more detailed histories), written by local historian, Robin Kring.
 The historical background covers the 20 subjects that artist, Hans Joseph Geist, has brought to life on the “Historic Brighton at Founders Plaza.”
 Access the mural histories directly from the QR code provided beneath the mural description plaque, installed at the Founders Plaza site, located on the corner of South Main Street and East Bridge Street.

-The Brighton Cultural Arts Commission (BCAC) has also published an on-line version of the Historical Background summary, available here.
+The Brighton Cultural Arts Commission (BCAC) has also published on-line versions of the Historical Background summaries by Robin Kring for free downloading, from the Brighton Cultural Arts website:

 Public Art Project by the Brighton Cultural Arts Commission